 Theanine is an amino acid first discovered in green tea and has been well-established for its anti-anxiety and relaxation properties.
 A 2019 Pharmaceutical Biology study investigated the sleep effect of a GABA and Theanine combination in rat models.
 They found that the application of the GABA-theanine produced a positive synergistic effect on the quality of sleep and went on to discuss the possible mechanisms.40

-Nutrients in 2019 covered a four-week long randomized, placebo-controlled, crossover, and double-blind trial in 30 adults so as to ascertain the effects of L-theanine administration on stress and sleep-related symptoms.
-Pittsburgh Sleep Quality Index (PSQI) scores improved including a reduction in the time to fall asleep, increases in the quality of sleep, reductions in sleep disturbance, and a reduction in the use of sleep medications after L-theanine administration as compared to the placebo controls.30
+Nutrients in 2019 published a four-week long randomized, placebo-controlled, crossover, and double-blind trial in 30 adults to ascertain the effects of L-theanine administration on stress and sleep-related symptoms.
+Pittsburgh Sleep Quality Index (PSQI) scores improved including a reduction in the time to fall asleep, increased quality of sleep, reduced sleep disturbance, and a reduction in the use of sleep medications after L-theanine administration as compared to the placebo controls.30

 Acta Medica Portuguesa in 2011 noted that despite valerian being considered a world-renown herbal sedative, they could not fully authenticate the herb’s anxiolytic effects at this time despite some positive findings.32 The American Journal of Medicine in 2013 performed an extensive review of the literature and chose 16 eligible studies amounting to a total of 1093 patients.
 They claim that the majority of studies possessed challenging methodologic issues, particularly regarding valerian doses, preparation methods, and treatment duration varied considerably.
 Their systematic review does suggest that valerian may improve sleep quality but they stopped short of being definitive due to the methodological problems.33